 Combined Sewer Overflow

-There are 22 CSO outfalls in Newtown Creek, but 95% of the total volume is released via just 5 of those outfalls which are all placed at the heads of tributaries (Dutch Kills, Whale Creek, Maspeth Creek, East Branch and English Kills) where wind and tidal current conditions are more stagnant and less effective at flushing out pollution.
+There are 22 CSO outfalls in Newtown Creek, but over 90% of the total volume is released via just 4 of those outfalls which are all placed at the heads of tributaries (Dutch Kills, Maspeth Creek, East Branch and English Kills) where wind and tidal current conditions are more stagnant and less effective at flushing out pollution.
 In addition to creating health risks for human users, combined sewer overflow can negatively impact a wide range of local wildlife when nutrient imbalances and algae blooms create low dissolved oxygen levels and ecological ‘dead zones’.
 Additionally, CSOs often release large amount of floatable plastic debris that pollutes the Creek and poses further risk to wildlife.

 Ways to Fix the Problem

 There are generally two approaches to use in reducing CSO.
 The first involves increasing the capacity to collect, store and treat combined sewage, an approach known as Grey Infrastructure.
 Examples of Grey Infrastructure include upgrading and increasing capacity of treatment plants or creating large storage tanks to hold CSO during rain events.
 There are numerous examples of these in both NYC and other older North American cities.

 The other approach involves capturing rain water through natural systems before it enters and overwhelms the combined sewer system, an approach known as Green Infrastructure (GI).
 GI project often put rain water directly into the soil or even slow the rate of runoff, examples including Green Roofs, Bioswales, rain gardens, downspout planters and rain barrel programs.